Chiragkhanna/uber-clone/README.md

 ## Getting Started
 To get started with this project, follow these steps:

-Clone the repository: Open your terminal or command prompt and run git clone  to clone the project repository to your local machine.
+- Clone the repository: Open your terminal or command prompt and run `git clone ` to clone the project repository to your local machine.
-Install dependencies: Navigate to the project directory by running cd  and then run npm install to install all the necessary dependencies for the project.
+- Install dependencies: Navigate to the project directory by running cd  and then run `npm install` to install all the necessary dependencies for the project.
-Start the app: Run `expo start` in your terminal or command prompt to start the app in development mode.
+- Start the app: Run `npx expo start` in your terminal or command prompt to start the app in development mode.
 This will open up a QR code that you can scan using the Expo app on your mobile device to preview the app.
 Alternatively, you can also open up the app in a web browser by selecting “Web” from the list of available options in the Expo Developer Tools window that opens up in your browser after running expo start.
-Build and run the app: Once you have previewed the app using Expo, you can build and run it on a physical mobile device or emulator by following the instructions provided by Expo CLI.

 ## Technologies